dD2405/Traffic_Sign_Classifier-with-Streamlit/README.md

 #### upload.py
 - Contains the front-end code for the streamlit app.
 - Imports the predict() function fetches the result and displays it.

+### Test Random Images
+- This contains images from the internet.
+A total of 43 images belonging to each class.
+- Our model will be tested using this unseen data